 The results of the sample collection strategy outlined in this section will supplement existing surface water quality and quantity data, and sediment quality from past activities in the San Mateo drainage basin.
-The characterization will establish baseline surface water and sediment conditions across the Roca Honda permit area in advance of mining in order to assess potential and actual affects of mining on surface water.
+The characterization will establish baseline surface water, sediment conditions and channel morphology within the Roca Honda permit area and the potentially affected portion of San Mateo Creek in advance of mining in order to assess potential and actual affects of mining on surface water.
 The data will also aid in design of features to protect drainages during the mine water discharge.